 Previous Examination success rates:

-In 2016 all students met their expected progress grade in this subject.
+All students met their expected progress grade in this subject.

 100% of students achieved a Distinction grade